Updated in 2023

 Who is Holberton School for?

 People who have no experience in coding and are looking to develop the necessary skills to land a job as software engineer could benefit from the Holberton School bootcamp.
-There is no online option for the program.

 What does Holberton School cost?
 How much work is involved?